potoshk/potos-docs/docs/developer/config.md

 FISCO BCOS configuration encompasses both on-chain and off-chain settings.

-- **On-chain configuration** requires administrators to send transactions to the chain, where all consensus nodes reach an agreement, unifying the network's configuration.
+- **On-chain configuration** is the unified configuration of the blockchain network.
+Modification of it requires administrators to send transactions to the chain, and all consensus nodes reach an agreement.
-- **Off-chain configuration** refers to individual node configuration options that can be modified by operators without sending transactions by simply updating the configuration files.
+- **Off-chain configuration** refers to individual node configuration options that can be modified by simply updating the operator's configuration files itself without sending transactions.

 ## 1. On-Chain Configuration Instructions

 On-chain configuration includes the genesis block and system settings.

-- `config.genesis`: The genesis block configuration file must be **consistent across all nodes within the group** and **cannot be altered after the chain is initialized**.
-Even if the genesis block configuration is changed after the chain initialization, the new settings will not take effect; the system will continue to use the genesis configuration from the time of chain initialization.
+- The genesis block configuration file must be **consistent across all nodes within the group** and **cannot be altered after the chain is initialized**.
+Even if the genesis block configuration is changed after the chain initialization, the new settings will not take effect.
+The system must use the fixed genesis configuration after chain initialization.
 - System configurations in FISCO BCOS are managed within the built-in precompiled contracts, including system parameter management, consensus node management, permission management, and balance management.

 ### 1.1 Genesis Block Configuration

-Node genesis block configurations are located in the configuration file `config.genesis`.
+Genesis block configurations are located in the configuration file `config.genesis`.

 - **Consistency of the genesis block configuration acrossall nodes in the group is mandatory.**
-- **The genesis block configuration file cannot be changedafter chain initialization.**
+- **The genesis block configuration file cannot be changed after chain initialization.**
 - Any changes to the genesis block configuration after chain initialization will not take effect; the system will still use the genesis configuration from the time of chain initialization.

-#### 1.1.1 Configuring Chain Information
+#### 1.1.1 Chain Information Configuration

-The `[chain]` configuration section node chain information, **fields under this configuration should not be changed once set**:
+The `[chain]` configuration section covers node chain information. **Fields under this configuration should not be changed once set**:

 - `[chain].sm_crypto`: Whether the node uses SM crypto for the ledger, default is `false`;
 - `[chain].group_id`: Group ID, default is `group0`;